Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 :::

-Copy and add the format below into this JSON file:
+Copy and add the following into `offer-info.json` file:

 ```json title="offer-info.json"
 {